ecs160ss12019/FastInvSqrt/README.md

 ### Acceptance Criteria:
 https://github.com/ecs160ss12019/FastInvSqrt/blob/master/Acceptance_Criteria.md

 This project is a clone of the Atari 2600 game <em>Super Breakout</em> for Android 5.1.
-Currently, we have object sprites, power-ups, spikes, a level select, and working physics.
-Tentatively, we will add levels, animations, and a more in-depth scoring system.
+It has sprites, music, power-ups, spikes, and levels, along with a scoring system.

 ## Members
 ### Nicola Mussi